USPTO/ng2-validations/README.md

  - To add to or modify the definitions create a new TS object with one or more definitions in the proper format and pass it to the updateValidatorDefinitions method.
  - You can also update both the configuration and definitions by calling updateDefinitionsAndConfig.
 This method takes two parameters: A definitions object and a configuration object.
  - If you only want to change a message on one or more validators call updateValidatorMessages.
 This method expects an object whose keys match up to the definitions that you want to modify and their associated messages.
  -  ** **IMPORTANT** ** Ng2Validations matches form controls to the keys in the configuration object.
-Therefore the keys must be the same as your form contorl names.
+Therefore, the keys must be the same as your form control names.

 ```javascript